SeanLehey/Configuring-a-Local-LLM-and-Connecting-it-to-a-Retrieval-Augmented-Generation-RAG-Database/README.md

 <img width="2560" height="1600" alt="image" src="https://github.com/user-attachments/assets/a44a2a60-1bf3-4169-a833-bd4818e2bffc" />

 Voilà!
 Our local, RAG-assisted LLM is now working perfectly.
-We can even see the
+Towards the bottom of the screen, we can even see the source documentation files the LLM is referencing thanks to the metadata we attached to the chunk via `chunk_and_embed.py`.